nationalarchives/design-system/src/components/button/index.md

 Remember to escape quotes (`"` or `'`) in the SVG correctly.

 Add `aria-hidden="true"` and `focusable="false"` to avoid the icon being read by screen readers.
-Include a `wdith` parameter if possible to avoid the icon being too large when viewed without CSS.
+Include a `width` parameter if possible to avoid the icon being too large when viewed without CSS.

 {{ example({ group: "components", item: "button", example: "icon-svg", html: true, nunjucks: true, size: "xxxs" }, 5) }}